SolverStoppingJulia/Stopping.jl/docs/src/example-basic-Newton.md

     return stp
 end
 ```
 This example shows the most basic features of Stopping.
 It does many checks for you.
-In this innocent-looking algorithm, the call to `update_and_stop!` will verifies unboundedness of `x`, the time spent in the algorithm, the number of iterations (= number of call to `stop!`), and the domain of `x` (in case some of its components become `NaN` for instance).
+In this innocent-looking algorithm, the call to `update_and_start!` and `update_and_stop!` will verifies unboundedness of `x`, the time spent in the algorithm, the number of iterations (= number of call to `stop!`), and the domain of `x` (in case some of its components become `NaN` for instance).

 ### FAQ: How can I remove some checks done by Stopping?
 The native instances of `AbstractStopping` available in Stopping.jl all contain an attribute `stop_remote`.